St. George station

 St. George is a station on Line 1 Yonge–University and Line 2 Bloor–Danforth of the Toronto subway.
-It is located north of Bloor Street West between St. George Street and Bedford Road.
-It is the second-busiest station in the system after Bloor–Yonge station, serving a combined total of approximately people a day.
+It is located north of Bloor Street West between St. George Street and Bedford Road, near the north-central portion of the University of Toronto St. George campus.

+The station opened in 1963 as the northern terminus of Line 1's extension under University Avenue, and its second platform opened alongside Line 2 in 1966.
+St. George is the second-busiest station in the system after Bloor–Yonge station, serving a combined total of approximately people a day.